pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2022-fully-booked-copy.md

 subscribe_url: https://forms.gle/krNzkHYARr2dZBdq7
 subscribe_text: ''
 active: true
-published: false

 ---
 ![](/uploads/presentation1-1.jpg)

 For this expedition, I am collaborating with my dear partner Elewana Collection, who run sixteen boutique lodges in locations across Kenya and Tanzania.
 On this particular trip, we will visit 2 of their most iconic camps, Tortilis Camp in Amboseli and Elephant Pepper Camp in Mara North.
 In the past few years, I have visited both conservancies countless times, which results in a very elaborate understanding of the area as well the wildlife, the guides, the seasonality and the light.
 We will work with the guides I have been working with for almost 5 years straight now and who became close friends.
 This friendship is the driving force behind some of my best wildlife work photographed in both places.
 For a period of 9 nights, we will emerge ourselves in both conservancies and experience some of Africa’s wildest flora and fauna.

 ![](/uploads/kenya_piea_3.jpg)